Douglas Deslauriers for Richmond

 Views

-Small businesses located in Richmond drive a circular economy where money spent in Richmond stays in Richmond.
+Richmond's small businesses drive a circular economy where money spent in Richmond stays in Richmond.
 Larger companies provide employment for our residents.
-Main Street in Richmond should be a source of pride and enjoyment for residents, where they can shop and meet up with others.
+Main Street should be a source of pride and enjoyment for residents -- a place where they can shop and meet up with others.
 These businesses serve the needs of residents providing them with access to groceries, doctors, dining, banking, and fuel.

 There is currently a shortage of entry-level wage workers in Richmond, which is likely tied to the shortage of affordable housing.
-Students who graduate from Chariho or nearby URI, who want to stay local, often can't due to the high cost of housing.
-Young families can't afford to live here, reducing the amount of children in the school, leading to higher costs per pupil in our schools.
+Students who graduate from Chariho High School and nearby University of Rhode Island (URI), who want to stay local often can't stay due to the high cost of housing.
+Young families can't afford to live here, reducing the number of children in the school, leading to higher costs per pupil in our schools.
 Since state funding is linked to enrollment, this shifts school costs to the local taxpayer.

 Commitment